COSMOS-CTC-Cambridge/damtp-research-programming/modules/algorithms.md

 -   So, for now, we'll write distributed parallel code and worry about on-node and in-core performance later
 -   Fortunately, a good choice of scientific library will deal with most distributed computing issues
-    -   On this course, we will use *PETSc* but there are others, like SLEPc
+    -   On this course, we will use *PETSc* but there are others, like
-        everything you want from matrices, sparse or otherwise (depends on PETSc)
+        -   SLEPc: everything you want from matrices, sparse or otherwise (depends on PETSc)

-        ScaLAPACK
-        only ever use for matrices that cannot be stored in sparse format
+        -   ScaLAPACK: only ever use for matrices that cannot be stored in sparse format

-        FEniCS
-        A Finite Element Method (FEM) solver library (lots of dependencies, including PETSc)
+        -   FEniCS: A Finite Element Method (FEM) solver library (lots of dependencies, including PETSc)

-        ClawPACK/PyCLAW
-        A Finite Volume Method (FVM) solver library (you guessed it, depends on PETSc)
+        -   ClawPACK/PyCLAW: A Finite Volume Method (FVM) solver library (you guessed it, depends on PETSc)

-        Trilinos
-        the only real alternative to the PETSc family in very large scale frameworks, but very complex to install: contains 57 separate packages!
+        -   Trilinos: the only real alternative to the PETSc family in very large scale frameworks, but very complex to install: contains 57 separate packages!

-        FFTW
-        "the standard" FFT library, has shortcomings but (although you probably want to build your distributed version out of non-distributed 1D FFTs)
+        -   FFTW: "the standard" FFT library, has shortcomings but (although you probably want to build your distributed version out of non-distributed 1D FFTs)

 An aside: offload to an accelerator or GPU
 ------------------------------------------